leandro-3rne/HandMatrix-Gesture-Recognition/README.md

 * **Hidden Layer 1:** 256 neurons.
 * **Hidden Layer 2:** 64 neurons.
 * **Output Layer:** 8 neurons (representing the 8 gesture classes).

+**Note on Dimensions:**
+The "width" of a layer refers to the number of neurons (e.g., 256).
+Increasing width allows the network to memorize more complex patterns but increases the risk of overfitting.
+"Depth" refers to the number of layers.

 #### Forward Propagation
 Each neuron performs a weighted sum of its inputs ($Z$) and applies a non-linear activation function ($\sigma$).
 For a single layer $l$: